Bruce-Cyusa-Mukama/bruce-cyusa-mukama.github.io/_pages/research.md

 ---
 layout: page
-title: Research
+title: R&D
 permalink: /research/
-description: A curated list of the robotics research projects to which I contributed.
+description: A curated list of the robotics research and development projects to which I contributed.
 nav: true
 nav_order: 2
 display_categories: [2023 - 2026]